-Haunted Castle had one other distinction: It went virtually unnoticed while the FDS game enjoyed all of the success and recognition.
-It just never clicked with the quarter-spending masses, nor did it fare much better when it found its way to western arcades.
+Those questions being ignored, Haunted Castle had one final distinction: It went virtually unnoticed while the FDS game enjoyed all of the success and recognition that came from being Akumajou Dracula.
+The arcade title of gamers' bane never clicked with the quarter-spending masses, nor did it fare much better when it found its way to western arcades.
 (I'll explain why soon enough.)
-Haunted Castle has no true place in the order; it exists only as a unique iteration of Simon Belmont's adventures.
-There is, however, a bit of a difference in its version of the story: Dracula has risen from the grave, and his first act is to kidnap Simon's wife, Serena, for matters of revenge against the family.
+Only years later did we find that Haunted Castle has no true place in the lineage; it exists only as a unique iteration of Simon Belmont's adventures.
+There is, however, a bit of a difference in its version of the story: Dracula has risen from the grave, and his very first instinct is to kidnap Simon's wife, Serena, for matters of revenge against the family.
 Now it's up to Simon Belmont to hunt down the Count and save his bride as well as the world.

-Regardless, Haunted Castle features classic Castlevania action: You must take control of Simon and guide him through six stages of horror in order to reach the castle keep for the final battle with the confident Dracula.
+Regardless of its status, Haunted Castle features classic Castlevania action: You take control of Simon Belmont and guide him through six stages of horror in order to reach the castle keep for the final battle with the treacherous Dracula.
 Simon starts the game with his Vampire Killer whip, but it cannot be powered up.
-To realize his potential, he'll have to destroy certain enemies to collect sub-weapons, which are similar yet somehow different from those in the usual arsenal; he will find the familiar stopwatch and a more traditional boomerang, but Haunted Castle has exclusive to it an engulfing torch, exploding bombs and a new type of throwing cross.
+To realize his potential, he'll have to destroy certain enemies to collect sub-weapons, which are similar in look yet showcase significant differences compared to the usual arsenal; he will find the familiar stopwatch and a more traditional boomerang, yes, but Haunted Castle has exclusive to it an engulfing torch, exploding bombs, and a new type of throwing cross.
 In order to power the sub-weapons, he'll have to collect big and small hearts, which can only be found by defeating enemies, since there are no candelabras.

 There are no other magical items to be found.
 However, Simon can otherwise upgrade his arsenal by collecting two weapons to replace the whip: There's a medium-powered mace and then the more deadly sword.
 In order to attain these new weapons, Simon will have to destroy certain enemies that have been assigned the task of carrying them.

-Haunted Castle doesn't try to build upon the classic stage-by-stage formula in any other way and therein it has deficiencies: Simon uses the whip and the sub-weapons by pushing the attack button and up plus attack respectively.
+Haunted Castle, though afforded the advancements of arcade hardware, doesn't try to evolve the classic formula in any other way and therein reveals its deficiencies: Simon uses the whip and the sub-weapons by pushing the attack button and up plus attack respectively.
 This works fine.
-However, his awkward jumping ability will be tested when it comes to the platforming aspect because we're dealing with a game that wants you to die so that you'll have to spend more quarters.
+However, his awkward jumping ability will be tested when it comes to the game's platforming scenarios, because we're dealing with a game that wants you to die so that you'll have to spend more quarters.
 To compound this, the hit-detection is extremely poor--that is, you'll sometimes receive damage even when you didn't come close to making contact with an enemy or its attack.
-Attempting to jump over enemies is futile because you'll take damage every time.
+Attempting to jump over enemies is futile, because you'll take damage every time.
 Instead, to navigate around enemies and the perilous stage hazards, you'll have to in frustrating fashion negotiate the staircases that connect the platforms.
-And if you're somehow able to survive all of this, you'll encounter a meter-less boss that's sure to overwhelm you with the help of the minor enemies that will still be allowed to lurk.
+And if you're somehow able to survive all of this lunacy, you'll encounter a meter-less boss that's sure to overwhelm you with the help of the minor enemies that will still be allowed to lurk.

 The characters are large in size, colorful and animated fairly well, this in spite of populating maybe two-three frames.
-As a result of their bouncy and awkward movements, they display a look that reminds one of a video game-based cartoon, but they're also apt to display these mean and nasty facial expressions that make their presence work effectively in the game world.
+As a result of their bouncy and awkward movements, they display a look that reminds one of a video game-based anime, but they're also apt to display these mean and nasty facial expressions that make their presence work effectively within the game world.
 I can't say the same for Simon, who doesn't look too hot with his oddly colored mane and goofy-looking outfit.
 Despite our hero's tragic appearance, it's surely a great-looking and fast-moving game, which signifies its high production values.
 The impressive-looking water effects, deep mist formations, and level of texture-detail show that they wanted the game to at least be a success in an artistic sense.
-I feel weird discussing these intricacies because I feel it to be a moot point.
+I say this with much regret, because it seems useless to discuss these intricacies when they're very much a moot point.
 (I'm getting there.)

 The stage, boss and stage-ending tunes are all well-orchestrated, however digital, and they're one of the true high points of a game that sadly failed to realize its potential.
 You'll be pleased to hear Bloody Tears ring through the main halls, and Heart of Fire, its brilliant castle keep theme, will pump you up for the final battle.
 The soundtrack is definitely fitting and memorable, and it gets better as you get deeper into the castle.
 For all of that effort, though, I don't know what went wrong with the sound effects.
-For instance: Some sounds are unbecoming of the creatures making them, like the ravens whose squawks sound more like children gawking, and the bosses that scream like little girls when destroyed.
+For instance: Some samples are unbecoming of the creatures making them, like the ravens whose squawks sound more like children gawking, the battle cries that sound like Ed McMahon interjections, and the bosses that scream like little girls when destroyed.
 When I'm plowing through enemies in frantic fashion, I'd prefer that it doesn't sound like a Three Stooges convention, thank you.
-Because of the digital output, these sounds are very scratchy, screeching and, at times, an assault on the senses--this is to be expected from a 1980's arcade game, yes, but they still could have mustered up some better sound effects to at least match the action.
+Because of the digital output, these sounds are very scratchy, screeching and, at times, an assault on the senses--this is to be expected from a 1980s arcade game, yes, but they still could have mustered up some better sound effects to at least match the action.

 The controls tend to be tight, like something you'd expect out of an early Game Boy title.
 Simon moves quickly and swings the whip and other weapons at high speeds, and the sub-weapons can be thrown without much of a problem, but he's slow to react when things get hectic, and "hectic" is pretty much 90% of the game.
 He jumps at long distances, but the leaps can't be controlled and sometimes come off as wild--I can't imagine this to be anything but intentional, as mentioned, because they want you to fall into pits.
 And it's back to the dark ages when we're dealing with stair-climbing: The controls conflict badly when distinguishing "up" from "left and right," which will leave Simon helplessly standing on a staircase while the enemies gobble away his energy; you'll often become stuck on a top stair because the game won't yet recognize that you've made it to solid ground.
 Since you can't use sub-weapons while climbing, this combined with the hideous hit-detection, you may wonder why you're even bothering.